-B. Students who enrolled before August 1, 1989, in a program leading to an associate degree from a Florida community college and maintain continuous enrollment (one course each 12-month period beginning with the students' first enrollment and continuing until enrollment in a university).
+- A. Students who earned an Associate in Arts degree before September 1, 1989. - Students who enrolled before August 1, 1989, in a program leading to an associate degree from a Florida community college and maintain continuous enrollment (one course each 12-month period beginning with the students' first enrollment and continuing until enrollment in a university).